I have to be honest; I am not a fan of following recipes. As a homesteader, I like to use what I have on hand and growing in my garden.

 I tend to add the juice when making my shrubs or to dilute my fire ciders at the time of drinking, rather than adding them during the extraction process.

 Nuts can be quite flavorful in vinegar.
 Walnut, almond, and cashew are some of my favorite flavors.
 Truth be told, though, nuts are expensive.
-So, unless someone gives me some of their bumper crop, I don’t do a lot of nut extractions with vinegar.
+So, unless someone gives me some of their bumper crops, I don’t do a lot of nut extractions with vinegar.

 Tip 5: Colorful Additions